Your true Icelandic winter adventure awaits you. Book your tour here!

 Heimaklettur, the highest mountain in the Westman Islands, is a popular hiking destination in Iceland.
 Find out about the area and the trail in our expert guide.

 When it comes to choosing hiking trails in Iceland, you’ll simply be spoilt for choice.
-You can hike around breathtaking waterfalls, climb active volcanoes, trek through steamy hot springs and ascend staggering mountains.
-Heimaklettur offers an unforgettable mountaineering experience and the peak will reward your efforts with views of the Eldfell volcano, the surrounding coast and nearby islands.
+You can hike around breathtaking waterfalls, climb active volcanoes, trek through steamy hot springs, and ascend staggering mountains.
+Hiking Heimaklettur offers an unforgettable mountaineering experience and the peak will reward your efforts with views of the Eldfell Volcano, the surrounding coast, and nearby islands.

-Heimaklettur, which literally translates to ‘Home Rock’, sits proudly at 928 feet above sea level in Vestmannaeyjar, the Westman Islands.
-It is thought to have been created over 10,000 years ago by eruptions under the glacier.
-The craggy mountain provides a habitat for a variety of wildlife including sheep, Northern fulmars and puffins.
-Find everything you need to know about the mountain, the trail and the surrounding areas in the guide below.
+Heimaklettur, which literally translates to ‘Home Rock’, sits proudly at 928 feet (283 m) above sea level in Vestmannaeyjar, the Westman Islands.
+It is thought to have been created over 10,000 years ago by eruptions underneath the glacier.
+The craggy mountain provides a habitat for a variety of wildlife including sheep, northern fulmars, and puffins.

 Puffins on Cliff in Westman Islands